THE BEATLES: Red-Vinyl-LP THE BEATLES 1958 – 1962

 1994: CT BEATLES: MC FAB TRACKS

-PAUL McCARTNEY: Single-MC HOPE OF DELIVERANCE
+PAUL McCARTNEY: Single-MC FIGURE OF EIGHT

-1988/89: PAUL McCARTNEY: Single-MC HOPE OF DELIVERANCE
+1989: PAUL McCARTNEY: Single-MC FIGURE OF EIGHT